-For the 2016-17 academic year, fill out your FAFSA as soon after January 1, 2016 as possible.* Although some taxpayers may need to delay the filing of their tax returns, families in this situation are encouraged to complete the FAFSA with estimated tax information so as not to delay its filing.
-You can complete the FAFSA online or a paper application.
+Fill out your FAFSA as soon after October 1 as possible.
+Although some taxpayers may need to delay the filing of their tax returns, families in this situation are encouraged to complete the FAFSA with estimated tax information so as not to delay its filing.
+You can complete the FAFSA online or by using a paper application.

 For the quickest results, apply online.
 In order to submit your application online, you must obtain an FSA ID from the U.S. Department of Education.
 Applicants who have not been assigned an FSA ID prior to completing the FAFSA online will have three options:

 - Apply for and obtain an FSA ID: for step-by-step instructions, refer to the FSA document entitled How to create an FSA ID.

 The applicant's FSA ID data will undergo a match with the Social Security Administration (SSA).
 If the SSA match is successful, the FSA ID will become permanently valid (and may be used for signing FAFSAs in subsequent years).
 If the SSA match fails, the FSA ID will be disabled and the applicant will be sent a paper Student Aid Report (SAR) requesting all required signatures.

 - Print a signature page: applicants who do not obtain an FSA ID but do have access to a printer can generate a signature page.
 The signature page must be signed and immediately mailed to the U.S. Department of Education (ED).
 If the completed signature page is not received by ED within 14 days, a SAR will be mailed to the applicant.
 The SAR must then be signed and returned to ED.